At Sheffield Hallam your feedback makes a real difference. With your input, we can work together to improve the student experience for everyone.

-The UK Engagement Survey (UKES) asks first and second year students for feedback.
+The UK Engagement Survey (UKES) asks undergraduate students for feedback.
 It is run by an independent agency and approved by the University.
 The results allow the University to reflect upon student responses and implement changes that will benefit you as you move through your student journey.

 Postgraduate student surveys

 There are two surveys for postgraduate students run by the Higher Education Academy.

 - Postgraduate Taught Experience Survey (PTES) – this annual survey asks for feedback from students on taught postgraduate courses, like a masters.

 - Postgraduate Research Experience Survey (PRES) – this annual survey collects the experiences of postgraduate research students.

 You can share your views about your University experiences by

 - volunteering to become a student rep to represent the views of your fellow students

 Visit the Sheffield Hallam Students' Union web pages to find out more about how to make your voice heard.